JimGrange/website/content/project/clinical_applications.md

 title = "Cognition in Clinical & Ageing Populations"

 # Project summary to display on homepage.
-summary = "Using our understanding of healthy cognition to probe cognition in clinical & ageing populations"
+summary = "Applying our basic research to tackle clinical and applied questions"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "ageing.jpg"